MoreOutput/RockMUD/README.md

 * Work on devising a possible MVC architecture to help outside builders
 * engine should have an emphasis on adventure!

 Note: i dont feel like using a node MVC framework for this

+Quick install tip: make sure to have a version of socket.io >= .9 in the node_modules folder